ZSL-RSI-SC/TransRefinePP/README.md

 **Downloading datasets**

-We trained the model "SuperCAT" on four prominent benchmark datasets of the zero-shot scene classification in remote sensing images: [UCM21](http://weegee.vision.ucmerced.edu/datasets/landuse.html), [AID30](https://captain-whu.github.io/AID/), NWPU45, and WHU-RS19.
-Please download NWPU and RS19 datasets in your way.
+We trained the model "SuperCAT" on four prominent benchmark datasets of the zero-shot scene classification in remote sensing images: [UCM21](http://weegee.vision.ucmerced.edu/datasets/landuse.html), [AID30](https://captain-whu.github.io/AID/), NWPU45.
+Please download the NWPU dataset in your own way.
 To train the "SuperCAT", first, you should download these datasets.
 Then, decompress and organize them as follows:
 ```
 .
 ├── data